zkoss/zk-angular-demo/src/main/webapp/docs/getting_started.md

 	</body>
 	</html>

-Here we used is a HTML template with the three namespace as follows:
+Here we used a HTML template with the three namespaces as follows:

 * __angular__: `xmlns:ng="http://angularjs.org"`

-	The namespace is the same as that of Angularjs and will be handled by ZK Angular parser.
+	This namespace is the same as that of Angularjs and will be handled by ZK Angular parser.
 * __native__: `xmlns="native"`

-	The namespace is used to be interpreted as a native tag that will be sent to the browser directly, rather than becoming a ZK component.
+	This namespace is used to be interpreted as a native tag that will be sent to the browser directly, rather than becoming a ZK component.
 * __zul__: `xmlns:u="zul"`

-	The namespace is used to be interpreted as a ZK component.
+	This namespace is used to be interpreted as a ZK component.

-And we use two-way data binding for the input element with `ng:model="@bind(vm.firstName)"` to synchronize the data _vm.firstName_ from server to client and vise versa.
+We use two-way data binding for the input element with `ng:model="@bind(vm.firstName)"` to synchronize the data _vm.firstName_ from server to client and vice versa.
-And then use one-way data binding for the fullName with `<label ng:bind="@load(vm.fullName)"></label>` to load once the _fullName_ of the ViewModel has changed.
+And then use one-way data binding for the fullName with `<label ng:bind="@load(vm.fullName)"></label>` to load once the _fullName_ of the ViewModel has been changed.
 ### Declaring JavaScript controller

 __`App.js`__